mkuti/corklagos-venture/README.md

 3. Create a new app on the [Heroku website](https://dashboard.heroku.com/apps) by clicking the "New" button in your dashboard.
 Give it a name and set the region to Europe.

+4. Install add-ons, Heroku Postgres database.

-4. From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.
+5. From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.

-5. Confirm the linking of the heroku app to the correct GitHub repository.
+6. Confirm the linking of the heroku app to the correct GitHub repository.

-6. In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".
+7. In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".

-7. Set the following config vars:
+8. Set the following config vars:

 | Key | Value |
  --- | ---
+SECRET_KEY | `your_secret_key`
+AWS_ACCESS_KEY_ID | `aws_access_key`
+AWS_SECRET_ACCESS_KEY | `aws_secret_key`
+DATABASE_URL | `postgres_database_url`
+EMAIL_HOST_PASS | `email_host_password`
+EMAIL_HOST_USER | `host_email_adddress`
-SECRET_KEY | `<your_secret_key>`
+SECRET_KEY | `django_secret_key`
+STRIPE_PUBLISHABLE | `stripe_publishable`
+STRIPE_SECRET | `stripe_secret`
+USE_AWS | `True` (AWS Bucket name and region in [settings.py](https://github.com/mkuti/corklagos-venture/blob/master/corklagos/settings.py))
+EMAILJS_USER_ID | `email_js_user_id`

+9. Move all models to the new heroku database by typing the following command in the terminal:
+`python3 manage.py migrate`

+10. Create a 'superuser' for the new database by entering the following command in the terminal and give all required credentials when prompted:
+`python3 manage.py createsuperuser`

-8. In the heroku dashboard, click "Deploy".
+11. In the heroku dashboard, click "Deploy".

-9. In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".
+12. In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

-10. The site is now successfully deployed [here](https://corklagos-venture.herokuapp.com/).
+13. The site is now successfully deployed [here](https://corklagos-venture.herokuapp.com/).

 [Back to Top](#table-of-contents)